ekoteq/pyflaker/README.md

 # pyflake
 `pyflake` is a pure Python snowflake ID generator.
-It offers a standalone generator that can be used to create near-endlessly unique snowflake IDs, as well as an optional PyflakeClient class to easily manage a generator and generate IDs on the fly.
+It offers a standalone `pyflake_generator` function that can be used to create unique snowflake IDs, as well as an optional `PyflakeClient` class to easily manage a generator and generate IDs on the fly.

 # Requirements
 - Python 3.10